brimadrigal/Pctagmanuscript/README.md

 # Pctagmanuscript

-Data and code for the analysis for the manuscript "Acoustic behavior of endangered Hawaiian false killer whales".
+Data and code for the analysis for the manuscript "Acoustic behavior of endangered Hawaiian false killer whales" by Madrigal et al.